Baking2Trees/University-Application-CLI-GUI/README.md

 ---

+## Code Quality
+- The project was refined using pylint checks and achieved a final pylint score of `10.00 / 10`.

+---

 ## Key Highlights
 - Dual interface: CLI + GUI
 - Persistent storage using file-based database (`pickle`)
 - User-friendly navigation with back functionality
 - Input validation and error handling
+- Additional handling for:
+  - invalid menu input
+  - invalid subject ID when removing subjects
+  - invalid password confirmation
+  - maximum 4 subject enrolments in CLI and GUI
+  - missing or unreadable `students.data` fallback
 - Clean formatted output for readability

 ---